 ♫ Listening to: Asido by Purity Ring ♫

 I was the weird kid that traded my reeses cups for the other kids mounds bars on Halloween.
 Coconut and chocolate go together like Rilakkuma and Korilakkuma.
-If you like this cake, you might also like my chocolate blackberry cake.
+If you love the chocolate-coconut marriage, check out my heart-shaped mounds and my mounds waffles.
+If you like making fancy cakes, you might also like my chocolate blackberry cake.

 This recipe makes a 2-layer 8” or 9” round chocolate coconut birthday cake.